-"If there's a country i recommend people to visit it would be egypt.
+"If there's a country i recommend people to visit it would be Egypt.
 It's a place where spirituality can be felt everywhere.
-I've stayed in egypt for about three weeks and i have visited many sites and still its like i have seen nothing.
-This is a one vast country that is full of discovered as well as undescovered ancient sites.
+I've stayed in Egypt for about three weeks and i have visited many sites and still its like i have seen nothing.
+This is a one vast country that is full of discovered as well as undiscovered ancient sites.
 No mater where you go you're sure to fall on pyramids, temples or mastabas (Tombs).
-I have visited Saquara and all it's pyramids and temples which has the oldest step pyramid in egypt ,that of king Zoser then went south(around ten hours by train)To the city of Luxor and Luxor Temple then to Valley of The Kings, Valley of the queens, Hatshepsut Temple then headed to Karnak temple then got back to Giza Plateau.
+I have visited Saquara and all it's pyramids and temples which has the oldest step pyramid in Egypt ,that of king Zoser then went south(around ten hours by train)To the city of Luxor and Luxor Temple then to Valley of The Kings, Valley of the queens, Hatshepsut Temple then headed to Karnak temple then got back to Giza Plateau.
 But of all that i have seen only one particular area fascinates me and that is The Giza Plateau, The three Great Pyramids.
-This area is way beyound explanation way beyound words."
+This area is way beyond explanation way beyond words."

 "I had something of a experience in Khufu's pyramid.
 Now let's take a look at the Three Great pyramids."

-"Two boat pits have been found in 1954 which contained two dismatled boats .One has been put back toguether and it is thought to be khufu's funerary boat built from the cedars trees found in Lebanon .The boat is now in a white boat-shaped museum right next to the pyramid."
+"Two boat pits have been found in 1954 which contained two dismantled boats .One has been put back together and it is thought to be khufu's funerary boat built from the cedars trees found in Lebanon .The boat is now in a white boat-shaped museum right next to the pyramid."